nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `delete INDEX/TASKNAME`

 > * Deletes the task at the specified index
 > * If TASKNAME is entered instead, and only one task matches the name, it will be deleted.
-Otherwise, all tasks with matching names are displayed along with their indices.
-The user can then proceed with deletion using the index of the appropriate task.
+> * If TASKNAME is entered, and there are multiple tasks with matching names, then they are all displayed along with their indices.
+In this scenario, the user can only proceed with deletion using the index of the appropriate task.

 Examples:
 * `delete 1`